What is the expected future of natural gas plants?

 U.S. Generation Forecasts

-US electricity generation forecasts through 2050 show renewables continuing to grow (21% in 2020 growing to 42% in 2050).
-It also shows dispatchable, baseload generation from fossil fuel still playing a majority role in the US energy portfolio for decades to come – natural gas (36% in 2050), coal (11% in 2050) and nuclear (11% in 2050).
-This graph from the U.S. Energy Information Administration (2021) and offers an outlook for future energy use.
+US electricity generation forecasts through 2050 show renewables continuing to grow (21% in 2020 to 44% in 2050).
+It also shows dispatchable, baseload generation form fossil fuel still playing a large role in the US energy portfolio for decades to come.
+The graph from the U.S. Energy Information Administration (2022) illustrates the outlook for future energy use.

 MPW’s Plan to Transition to Natural Gas